alex-harvey-z3q/terraform-puppet-provisioner-test/README.md

 ### Terraform

 Install the latest Terraform (>= 0.12.2).
 Get that from [here](https://www.terraform.io/downloads.html).
 Puppet Bolt is also required by the setup.sh script will install it.
+Note also that, at the time of writing, this project depends on an [unmerged](https://github.com/puppetlabs/puppetlabs-puppet_agent/pull/444) pull request I've raised for the [puppetlabs-puppet_agent](https://github.com/puppetlabs/puppetlabs-puppet_agent).
+This is branch is referenced in the [Puppetfile](./bolt/Puppetfile).

 ## Usage